Strong identifiability and parameter learning in regression with heterogeneous response: Strong identifiability and inverse bounds

-then $\alpha_{n}^{(j)}=0$ for all $1 \leq j \leq k$ and pair $n = (n_1, n_2)$. \end{itemize} \end{definition} Condition (A3.) for $r=0$ simply ensures that the mixture of $f$ distributions model uniquely identify the mixture components, so the true parameters may be consistently estimated when the sample size goes to infinity.
+for almost all $y$, then $\alpha_{n}^{(j)}=0$ for all $1 \leq j \leq k$ and pair $n = (n_1, n_2)$. \end{itemize} \end{definition} Condition (A3.) for $r=0$ simply ensures that the mixture of $f$ distributions model uniquely identifies the mixture components.
 The strong identifiability conditions ($r \geq 1$) are required to establish the convergence rates \cite{chen1995optimal, nguyen2013convergence}.
 In the model~\eqref{eq:true_model}, there is a hierarchically higher level of parameters $(\theta_1, \theta_2)$ that we want to learn, and it connects to the observations through the link functions $h_1, h_2$ as $\mu = h_1(x, \theta_1), \phi = h_2(x, \theta_2)$.
 To ensure that $\theta_1$ and $\theta_2$ can be learned efficiently, we also need suitable conditions for $h_1$ and $h_2$.